Access session | PRA for Desktop

 ℹ️

-The File Transfer tab is available for many Jump Item session types, including Shell Jump.
+The File Transfer tab is available for many Asset session types, including Shell.
 It is not available for RDP sessions, where file transfer is done using copy and paste.

 Depending upon the permissions your administrator has set for your account, you may be allowed only to upload files to the remote system or to download files to your local computer.
 File system access may also be restricted to certain paths on the remote or local system, thereby enforcing that uploads or downloads occur only in certain directories.